The best hotels in Hue

 Avoid the dragon boats that approach tourists near Truong Tien Bridge.
 They charge inflated prices for a short ride with no stops.
 The bridge itself is the best free viewpoint: lit up in changing colors at night, with the citadel flag tower in the background.
 Walk across at sunset.

-Hue's best neighborhoods
+Hue's best hotel regions

 Hue sits on the Perfume River with the Imperial Citadel on the north bank and the modern city on the south.
 The Citadel side has the history.
 The south bank has the restaurants and tourist hotels.
 Lang Co Beach is 70km southeast for anyone wanting sand and surf near Hue.